 Even more, it is our acceptance of God’s forgiveness that makes us whole.
 Once we accept God’s forgiveness, we are set free to forgive others, to heal broken relationships, to see the world in a whole new light.

-Patti Austin, of Decatur, Georgia, is a churchwide executive board member.
+Patti Austin, of Decatur, Georgia, is a former president of the churchwide executive board.

 Photo by wilkristin.
 Used with permission.